sonlichao/create-styled-components/README.md

 react-i18next(for localize)

 ## Japanese document
-<a href="document/Create Styled Components for Vscode.pptx" download>Click to Download</a>
+see document/Create Styled Components for Vscode.pptx

 ## Install